taichi-dev/taichi/docs/vector.rst

 .. attribute:: a.n

-   :parameter a: (Vector or field of Vector)
+   :parameter a: (Vector or Vector field)
    :return: (scalar) return the dimensionality of vector ``a``

-    E.g.,
+    E.g.
     ::

         # Taichi-scope
         a = ti.Vector([1, 2, 3])
         a.n  # 3

     ::

         # Python-scope
         a = ti.Vector.field(3, dtype=ti.f32, shape=())
         a.n  # 3